 Web Content Accessibility Guidelines (WCAG)

-The Web Content Accessibility Guidelines (WCAG) are a set of guidelines developed by the World Wide Web Consortium (W3C) that provide a framework for making websites accessible to people with disabilities.
+Web Content Accessibility Guidelines (WCAG) by the World Wide Web Consortium (W3C) outline standards for website accessibility.

 Assistive technology used in the UK